tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/UICWagonNumbering.md

 - 41 Wagons with axles for international use after special agreement only
 - 42 Wagons with axles for domestic use only.
 - 81 Wagons with bogies for international use after special agreement only.
+- 82 Wagons with bogies for domestic use only.

 ### Passenger Cars
 #### Examples